catherinehuang82/covid19-cluster-analysis/README.md

 * The article corresponding to this notebook (https://towardsdatascience.com/which-countries-are-affected-the-most-by-covid-19-4d4570852e31) inspired our COVID-19 case study

 https://www.analyticsvidhya.com/blog/2019/10/gaussian-mixture-models-clustering/
-* Provided helpful syntax on running K-means and GMM using sk-learn
+* Provided helpful syntax on running K-means and Gaussian Mixture Models using sk-learn

 https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series
 * All the data we used was stored in this repository